-This degree focuses on leadership skills that are needed in a director position.
-Graduates of this degree program will be qualified to apply for positions as lead teachers and center directors as well as apply for a license for their own childcare business.
+The Child Development Associates degree focuses on leadership skills that are needed in a director position.
+Graduates of the Child Development degree program will be qualified to apply for positions as lead teachers and center directors as well as apply for a license for their own childcare business.

 If you enjoy working with children you may find this career path rewarding.
 Consider